ldkngan/Analyze_Retail_Sales_Performance_Using_Microsoft_Excel/README.md

 ## ✨ Overview
 ### 🏢 Business Context
 This project analyzes **sales performance** of a **global retail bicycle company** operating across multiple countries and continents.
 The company sells various bicycle products to different customer segments and applies discount strategies to compete in a highly competitive retail market.

-However, raw data alone does not provide clear insights into:
-- Profitability trends
-- Regional performance gaps
-- Effectiveness of discount strategies
-- Customer segment contribution to revenue

-Management needs a centralized reporting system to support data-driven strategic planning for the next fiscal year.
+Management needs a **centralized reporting system** to support data-driven strategic planning for the next fiscal year.

 ### 🎯 Project Objective
 The main objective of this project is to build an **interactive Excel Dashboard** that enables the CEO and Directors to: